Come Fry With Me: The Wisconsin Fish Fry

 Just down the road from the University of Wisconsin, this is one of Point’s best restaurants.
 The fish fry ventures beyond just Fridays and gives you cod or perch.

 All-you-can-eat cod with a light beer batter is the Friday night draw to this dark-wood-paneled eatery.
-They even have a house beer brewed by Capital Brewery in Middleton.Pubs & Taverns
+They even have a house beer crafted by Capital Brewery in Middleton.Pubs & Taverns